Buying seeds every year can be expensive. But collect your own and you can grow your favourite veg again for free, year after year.

 Sometimes it is practical to buy seed.
 F1 varieties are bred from known parents to reproduce useful traits like disease resistance, but the guarantee only lasts one generation and seeds from their offspring won’t reliably replicate those characteristics.
 For best results from year to year, save from non-F1 varieties, which are open-pollinated, meaning they’re cross-pollinated naturally, by insects or wind.

-Your saved seeds should store well keep for at least a couple of years if stored well – take time to clean and pack them carefully.
+Your saved seeds should store well if you take time to clean and pack them carefully.
 Pick out as much chaff and debris as you can, and reject any damaged seeds.
-Store in paper bag or envelope somewhere dry, dark and frost-free.
+Store in a paper bag or envelope somewhere dry, dark and frost-free.

 Here’s how to collect seed from all kinds of veg plants.